Gordon Mills: Biography

 Mills redesigned the singer's image into that of a crooner.
 Jones also began to sing material that appealed to a wider audience such as the big country hit "Green, Green Grass of Home".
 The strategy worked and Jones returned to the top of the charts in the United Kingdom and began hitting the Top 40 again in the United States.
 For the remainder of the decade, he scored a string of hits on both sides of the Atlantic.
 In 1967, Jones performed in Las Vegas for the first time, at the Flamingo.

 In 1965, Mills started working with Gerry Dorsey, a singer who had been around for a long time without major success, changing his name to Engelbert Humperdinck and with television exposure on a Sunday night in 1967 at the London Palladium, a new star was born.
 Between 1967 and 1972, Mills had two of the biggest stars in the music industry under his control and he signed female singer/songwriter Lynsey de Paul who had just scored a huge hit with "Sugar Me", but by the end of 1973 she had left the label.
 As revealed in his 2015 autobiography, Tom Jones stated "We had Lynsey de Paul, a big star, though she fell out with Gordon (Mills) for wanting to produce her own records" but de Paul was also not happy about decisions on which of her songs were recorded and released too.

 Mills cleverly renamed a number of famous singers.
 Tom Woodward became "Tom Jones" after a suggestion from Godfrey and Glastonbury, who had objected to Decca's plan to call him "Scotty" in 1965.
 Mills gave other pop music stars their stage names, such as Engelbert Humperdinck, and Gilbert O'Sullivan.

-By 1973 however, both Jones's and Humperdinck's record sales had dropped dramatically, but Mills had found new talent with Gilbert O'Sullivan who kept MAM's business booming.
+By 1973, both Jones's and Humperdinck's record sales had dropped dramatically, but Mills had found new talent with Gilbert O'Sullivan who kept MAM's business booming.
 Mills also produced O'Sullivan first four albums, spawning notable hits such as "Alone Again (Naturally), "Clair" and "Get Down".
 However, when his success started to fade, there was no replacement.
 By 1978, Jones was reduced to making country albums for the American-only market, Humperdinck had left Mills and O'Sullivan was no longer commercially successful.
 MAM was merged with Chrysalis Records in 1985.